Billingshurst – St Mary

 The oldest part is the tower of c1200.
 Nave and chancel are C13, starting with the north aisle.
 There was extensive work in the C15 and c1530.

-By soon after 1300 the church had attained its present outline, but the square-headed south aisle windows and the crownpost roof of the south chapel are C15.
+By soon after 1300 the church had attained its present outline, but the entirely renewed square-headed south aisle windows and the crownpost roof of the south chapel are C15.
 The remarkable panelled nave roof, with heraldic and 117 foliage bosses (1 p254), is presumably the ‘selyng’ [ceiling] that was the subject of four bequests between 1530 and 1532 (SRS 41 p139).
 This evidence of a sustained campaign of building makes the suggestion (1 p255) that the bosses were not made for the church unlikely.
-The uncusped square-headed north aisle windows and both aisle roofs, with castellated wallplates and moulded main timbers, are of similar date.
+The surprisingly unrestored uncusped square-headed north aisle windows and both aisle roofs, with castellated wallplates and moulded main timbers, are of similar date.

 In the post-Reformation period, dormers were added to both aisle roofs, as shown by Quartermain and Adelaide Tracy and probably intended for galleries; the latter also depicts a segment-headed east window that looks C18.
 None of these survives, but a fine west porch of around 1600 has open turned balusters in the sides and brick in-filling.